jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 As a final reminder, if you need help with your fashion sense, you should check out my buddy Tanner Guzy’s men’s style course, *Dress Like a Man*.

-{% include widgets/summary.html id="dress-like-a-man" %}
+{% include widgets/summary.html id="Attractive-Man" %}

 ---